apnadkarni/blt/doc/vector.rst

   **-to** *index*
    Specifies the ending index of values to export.  *Index* is vector index.
-The default is to export values to the end of the vector.
+The default is to export values to the end of *vecName*.

 *vecName* **expr** *exprString*
-  Computes the expression and resets the values of the vector accordingly.
+  Computes the expression and resets the values of *vecName* accordingly.
   The is similar to the **blt::vector expr** operation.
 The difference is that *vecName* is reset with the new values.
 The format of *exprString* is described above for the **blt::vector expr** operation.